NostrGit/NostrGit/documentation/development/contributing.md

   ](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 - Be sure to fill the PR Template accordingly.

+Always squash commits before merging a branch to main to keep the commit history readable.

 # Coding conventions

 Use function components instead of arrow functions.